IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 WaveProSHM graphical user interface
 ===================================
-The graphical user interface is organized by tabs and the best way is to go through them one by one.
+The graphical user interface is organised by tabs and the best way is to go through them one by one.
-Apart from that there are ``Load`` and ``Save`` menu which enable to load and save current state of the app.
+Apart from that there are ``Load`` and ``Save`` menus which enable loading and saving the current state of the app.
-Also the name of current file is displayed in blue colour.
+Also, the name of the current file is displayed in blue colour.
-It will change into red colour if you made any changes to remind you to save the current status.
+It will change to red colour if you make any changes to remind you to save the current status.

 If you want to check ``examples``, simply push ``Load`` go to ``inputs`` in the install directory mentioned in `Manual`_ and select a file.
-Then, proceed to `Processing`_ to read how to run selected example.
+Then, proceed to `Processing`_ to read how to run a selected example.
-Alternatively, load exemplary mesh from ``gmsh_out`` folder from the install directory mentioned in `Manual`_ to `GMSH <https://gmsh.info/>`_ and export generated mesh to .msh format.
+Alternatively, load an exemplary mesh from the ``gmsh_out`` folder from the install directory mentioned in `Manual`_ to `GMSH <https://gmsh.info/>`_ and export the generated mesh to .msh format.
-Next, load mesh to **WaveProSHM** by using ``Load Mesh`` button -- follow instructions below.
+Next, load mesh to **WaveProSHM** by using the ``Load Mesh`` button -- follow the instructions below.

 .. note::